JDACS4C-IMPROVE/DrugGCN/READMEs/Data.md

 The ML data files include the following:

 - __Cancer features__.
 L1000 and Var1000 folders with gene expression and protein-protein interaction files:
-  - groupEXP.csv.
+  - `groupEXP.csv`.
 Gene expression data of selected genes.
-  - groupEXP_foldChange.csv.
+  - `groupEXP_foldChange.csv`.
 Fold change of gene expression data of selected genes.
-  - groupPPI.csv.
+  - `groupPPI.csv`.
 Protein-protein interaction data of selected genes where values are weights of the interactions that reflect the amount of available evidence of the interaction between two genes.
 - __Response data__.
 IC50 or AUC values of 201 drugs and 734 cell lines.
-  - Table_S6_GDSC_Drug_response_IC50.csv
+  - `Table_S6_GDSC_Drug_response_IC50.csv`
-  - Table_S7_GDSC_Drug_response_AUC.csv
+  - `Table_S7_GDSC_Drug_response_AUC.csv`

 The user can specify which dataset, L1000 or Var1000, and which response data, IC50 or AUC, to use when training and testing the model.